pluralsh/kubernetes-agent/doc/kubernetes_ci_access.md

 ## Problem to solve

-As an Application Operator, I would like certain CI jobs to be able to access my Kubernetes cluster, connected via GitLab Kubernetes Agent.
+As an Application Operator, I would like certain CI jobs to be able to access my Kubernetes cluster, connected via GitLab Agent.
 That way I don't have to open up my cluster to access it from CI.

 ## Intended users